CsCrazy85/Arduino-StringMenu/README.md

 ## Step 1
 Use the following syntax to add your own menu-system (note only one level of menus is supported so no submenus).

-Start with semicolon ;
+* Start with semicolon ;

-then add your menuItem name first, ending with period .
+* then add your menuItem name first, ending with period .

-then add desired parameters separated with % (percent) and end parameters with a semicolon ;
+* then add desired parameters separated with % (percent) and end parameters with a semicolon ;

-Create another menu if needed following the same princible.
+* Create another menu if needed following the same princible.

 For example:

-'const char *menuItems = ";Led.On%Off%param1;"'
+";Led.On%Off%param1;"

+This string is stored in a variable called menuItems.

+## Step 2
+Create the functions for the main menu items.
+When parameter has changed, this function is called.
+Please note that the order is relevant in here, since function addresses are stored in a table.
+You should have at least as many functions declared here than what there's declared in menuItems.
+If you have more functions, it doesn't matter, but if you have less the program will not work properly.

+## Step 3

+Update or check that the function pointer table, which holds the names of the menus.